 Illustrator and she is no stranger to a variety of other production and office programs.
 She is a holder of multiple international and national awards in sign design.

 Volunteering in her community of Lighthouse Country, she developed skills outside the workforce as president of the Community Club, sitting on the QBHL Water Board, a founding member of the Lighthouse Bluegrass Festival and President of the Community Hall.
-She brings a fresh approach to each of these areas with her graphic design and artistic sensibilities put to use creating logos, websites and an overall vision of potential, development, character and community.
 She enjoys the creative challenge of change and innovation while heeding the realities of limited resources, work loads and politics.

 Over the years, Sheena's personal pursuit of creativity away from the commercial avenues has taken the form of sculpture, painting, charcoal drawings and regular life drawing sessions.
 Spontaneous, lively lines, an appreciation of the human figure and fresh creativity run consistently through her creations.
-She has won numerous awards for artwork in the past, including placing in all three of the last three years of Qualicum Beach's Grand Prix D'Art and TOSH's 'Sunday Painters'.
-Sheena was accepted into the Canadian Federation of Artists in 2013 and is currently showing in juried shows through the CFA.
+She has won numerous awards for artwork in the past, including placing Qualicum Beach's Grand Prix D'Art and TOSH's 'Sunday Painters'.
+Sheena was accepted into the Canadian Federation of Artists in 2013 and has shown in juried shows through the CFA.